AllenCell/napari-allencell-segmenter/README.md

 In the current version, there are two parts in the plugin: **workflow editor** and **batch processing**.
 The **workflow editor** allows users adjusting parameters in all the existing workflows in the lookup table, so that the workflow can be optimized on users' data.
 The adjusted workflow can be saved and then applied to a large batch of files using the **batch processing** part of the plugin.

 1. Open a file in napari (the plugin is able to support multi-dimensional data in .tiff, .tif. ome.tif, .ome.tiff, .czi)
-2. Start the plugin (open napari, go to "Plugins" --> "Add Dock Widget" --> "napari-allencell-segmenter" --> "workflow editor")
+2. Start the plugin (open napari, go to "Plugins" --> "napari-allencell-segmenter" --> "workflow editor")
 3. Select the image and channel to work on
 4. Select a workflow based on the example image and target segmentation based on user's data.
 Ideally, it is recommend to start with the example with very similar morphology as user's data.
 5. Click "Run All" to execute the whole workflow on the sample data.
 6. Adjust the parameters of steps, based on the intermediate results.
 For instruction on the details on each function and the effect of each parameter, click the tooltip button.
 A complete list of all functions can be found [here](https://github.com/AllenCell/aics-segmentation/blob/main/aicssegmentation/structure_wrapper_config/function_params.md)
 7. Click "Run All" again after adjusting the parameters and repeat step 6 and 7 until the result is satisfactory.
 8. Save the workflow
-9. Close the plugin and open the **batch processing** part by (go to "Plugins" --> "Add Dock Widget" --> "napari-allencell-segmenter" --> "batch processing")
+9. Close the plugin and open the **batch processing** part by (go to "Plugins" --> "napari-allencell-segmenter" --> "batch processing")
 10. Load the customized workflow (or an off-the-shelf workflow) json file
 11. Load the folder with all the images to process
 12. Click "Run"